 You can also schedule the camera based on the time of day.
 As an example, you could still want your camera to be on and recording at night time, when you're asleep, even if you have set it to go off when you're at home.
-With the scheduler, it overrides the home/away assist to ensure that you've got a night time camera watching your home while you're unconscious.
+With the schedule feature, it overrides the Home/Away assist to ensure that you've got a night time camera watching your home while you're sleeping, for example.

-Another setting you can switch on is the familiar faces feature, which can use the camera over time to recognise people who live in your house, or friends that you know, which can be used to adjust whether it alerts you via the app or not.
+Another setting you can switch on is the familiar faces feature, which recognises people over time who live in your house, or friends that you know - like the Nest Hello video doorbell.
+This information can then be used to adjust whether the Nest Cam IQ alerts you via the app or not.

 Watch it in action in our smarthome setup video below:

-On the whole, it works really well.
+On the whole, the Nest Cam IQ works really well.
 But it's not perfect.

-Perhaps more problematically, it sometimes has a hard time telling two similar-looking people apart from each other.
+Perhaps more problematically though, the Nest Cam IQ sometimes has a hard time telling two similar-looking people apart from each other.
 For instance, a brother and sister who are nearly three years apart in age - clearly different heights and different hair style and colour - were detected as the same person and stored in the same profile automatically.

-To improve this, we feel the camera should be equipped with the intelligence to measure a person's size and overall shape, to help avoid instances where two people could be mistaken for the same one.
+To improve this, the Nest Cam IQ should be equipped with the intelligence to measure a person's size and overall shape, for example, to help avoid instances where two people could be mistaken for the same one.

 Motion sensing is a much simpler technology and works pretty well.
 Although, it has a hard time telling the difference between motion outdoors and motion indoors.
 Ours regularly alerted us when a car went passed on the road outside the house, which is roughly 20 meters from the lounge window, perhaps 25 meters from where the camera was initially placed.